jayanthkoushik/shplot/docs/shplot.md

 Name of a built-in profile.

+#### _property_ profile_args(_: KeyValuePairs_ )
+Arguments for the builtin-profile.
+Refer to the individual profiles for details.

 #### _property_ width(_: float_ )
 Plot width, in inches (if greater than 1), or as a fraction of the configured plot width (if less than or equal to 1).

 #### _property_ aspect(_: float_ )
 Plot aspect ratio, width/height.
-When passed as a command line argument, can be passed as a single number or a ratio in the form `width;height`.
+When provided as a command line argument, can be passed as a single number or a ratio in the form `width;height`.

 #### get_plot_size()